 The first part of the Roots of Change curriculum, 500 Years of Progress?, unravels this history.
 Along the way, readers will read selections from powerful voices that question a number of widely-held assumptions about progress, growth, wealth, and development.
 Deep questioning of this nature can be exciting and liberating, but it can also be overwhelming.
 In recognition of this, the curriculum also includes the Hope Trove, full of beautiful and moving excerpts of poetry and prose on hope, on working through despair, on expanding our boundaries, and on personal/social transformation.

 The second half of the curriculum, Resistance and Renewal, provides readers with a broad understanding of the steps needed at the local, national, and international levels to shift the world in a healthier and more sustainable direction.
 We have taken pains to showcase brilliant ideas and initiatives – representing both resistance to the dominant order and renewal of local possibilities.
-For every critical problem described in the first section, we hope to inspire you in the second with new ideas and tangible, instructive, living solutions.
+For every critical problem described in the first section, we hope, in the second section, to inspire you with new ideas and tangible, instructive, living solutions.

 Where the curriculum ends, the journey of action begins.